Functional hypothalamic amenorrhea: Presentation

 FHA can be caused by chronic stress, whether it be from psychosocial/emotional/mental factors, weight-related factors, or exercise-induced factors.
 As such, the clinical manifestations of the disorder are the result of this chronic stress caused by the above three factors.
 The "classic" description was previously a "thin woman who undereats and overexercises," but recent studies are finding FHA can also present as a "high-achieving individual" with poor stress-management behaviors that include under- or over-eating and overexercising.
 It therefore follows that there may also be symptoms of the female athlete triad, eating disorders, low bone density, or osteoporosis.
 Some may willing consume insufficient calories in conjunction with or independent of an underlying eating disorder, meaning that women with FHA may be normal weight or underweight.
-In amenorrheic athletes who have a near-normal weight, menses may be restored during periods of deceased training.
+In amenorrheic athletes who have a near-normal weight, menses may be restored during periods of decreased training.
 The fact that nutritional restoration is insufficient for restoring menses in some women highlights the influence that psychological issues, including mood disorders and obsessive patterns of behavior such as hyper-exercise and/or restrictive eating behavior, impart on the etiology of FHA.

 The disease can present in a variety of ways in both adolescents and adult women.
 Patients may present with subclinical menstrual dysfunction, ovulatory amenorrhea, amenorrhea, or have a history of combination of these disturbances.
 In most cases, there is a gradual loss of ovulation and menses demonstrated as the diseases manifests, followed by the eventual cessation of menstrual cycles altogether.
 According to the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists, menstrual status should be considered a “vital sign” for all routine clinical visits because of the known effects of hypoestrogenism on bone and tissue health.